 Several firms, like H&M, adidas, and Zara, have launched ‘eco collections’, which, according to them, use organic and recycled materials.

 We are not sure if it’s true or not.
-They may not be as sustainable as they first appear – perhaps corporate greenwashing.
+They may not be as sustainable as they first appear – perhaps it’s corporate greenwashing.
 But even if it’s true, such collections are not close to solving the problem – overconsumption.

 That’s the real problem.